<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=22574&amp;fmt=gif">

 9 Tips for Conducting a Virtual Interview

-Posted by HCM Works on 11 May 2021
+Posted by HCMWorks on 11 May 2021

 After work settings went remote, interviews naturally followed suit.
 Virtual interviewing practices have grown increasingly common during the COVID-19 pandemic.
 New technologies have allowed interviewers to adapt to the new remote setting and conduct candidate assessments right from their home offices.
 Remote interviews can be conducted through phone calls or more sophisticated video conferencing tools, such as Zoom, Microsoft Teams, and Skype Business.
 Regardless of the videoconferencing mechanism used, these virtual interview tips apply to most scenarios.